 Braised Lamb Shanks

 These Braised Lamb Shanks are slow cooked until fall apart tender and smothered in a rich sauce.
 This is a restaurant quality dish that’s easy to make at home.
-This recipe is Paleo, Whole30, Grain/Gluten Free, Dairy Free, Keto and Specific Carbohydrate Diet Legal.
+This Paleo Lamb Shank recipe is also Whole30, Grain/Gluten Free, Dairy Free, Keto and Specific Carbohydrate Diet Legal.

 I am a total sucker for any meat that is slow cooked and fall apart tender, it could be one of my all time favourite meals.
 Lamb shanks are such a great meat to slow cook, not only are they rich in flavour, but they become insanely tender.
-This is a fantastic dish to serve guests because it requires very little work in the few hours before serving, but always seems to impress thanks to the succulent meat.
+These braised lamb shanks are a fantastic dish to serve guests because it requires very little work in the few hours before serving, but always seems to impress thanks to the succulent meat.

 - The meat melts in your mouth: there is no need to use a knife to eat these lamb shanks, they are truly fall apart tender.

 - The flavourful sauce: I find that slow cooking cuts of meat still on the bone adds even more flavour to the sauce, and these shanks are no exception.
 The sauce is so rich thanks to the combination of lamb juices, beef stock, tomato paste, balsamic vinegar and herbs.
 It sounds simple, but you will be forgiven for wanting to drink the sauce up with a spoon.

 - A restaurant quality meal: This is a really impressive meal that I wouldn’t hesitate to serve to guests.
 I find that slow cooked meat is always a crowd pleaser and this recipe is no exception.

 - Inexpensive: lamb shanks are a relatively inexpensive cut of meat compared to short ribs etc. I personally think they offer a real bang for your buck, easy on the wallet while seeming fancy once cooked.